-Enter linear feet and the material width to calculate the total square footage of material.
-If you know how many square feet of material, enter that and the material width to convert to linear feet
+Enter lineal feet and the material width to calculate the total square footage of material.
+If you know how many square feet of material, enter that and the material width to convert to lineal feet.

 Whether you’re working with an installer or DIYing this project, it’s always a good idea to double-check room measurements.
 You don’t want to be put in a situation where you’re installing flooring and end up falling short by a few planks.
 Let’s start off simple by figuring out how to measure the space you’re working with.
 There are only a few simple steps you need to follow:

 Now if the area you’re measuring is not a perfect square or rectangle, you can divide it into sections to make it more easily measurable - like in the floor plan to the right.
 Just measure and record each section individually.
 This same method applies if you’re doing multiple rooms.

 Area 1 Length x Area 1 Width = Square Footage of Area 1